 You can graph values from an individual log, aggregate multiple servers / logs, and use search terms to select specific log messages to graph.

-To graph non-numeric information, such as rate of error messages in an application log, use the Log View.
-The timeline chart at the top of the log view shows how often matching messages appear in the log.
+To graph non-numeric information, such as rate of error messages in an application log, use the Search View.
+The timeline chart at the top of the Search view shows how often matching messages appear in the log.

 Creating a Graph